pvlasov/cv/docs/cover-letter.md

 Some potential uses of engineering models:

 * Documentation portals for internal shared/reusable components
-* Solutions built InnerSource approach
+* Solutions built with InnerSource approach
 * Ideation/Innovation - see the innovation pipeline below.

 [Example of a site generated from an engineering model](https://docs.nasdanika.org/index.html).